MoonPoet/xaprb-src/content/blog/2007/an-algorithm-to-find-and-resolve-data-differences-between-mysql-tables.md

-Finally, and this could be either a strength or weakness, this approach lets every level of the recursion have a different branching factor, which might be appropriate or not -- the DBA needs to decide.
+Finally, and this could be either a strength or weakness, this approach lets every level of the recursion have a different branching factor, which might be appropriate or not---the DBA needs to decide.

 ### Smart grouping and recursion